stden/estonia/Shopping.md

 The supermarket brands in Tallinn are as follows:

-@TODO: Add online shoppong availability
+@TODO: Add online shopping availability

 | Name | Estonian website | English website |
 | ---- | --- | --- |